winmatwey/twotanks/README.md

 # TwoTanks
 A light-weight game in Scratch.
 Game port in HTML.
 You can play with friend!
 Also you can see code of this game.
+Gameplay:
 # This project is not currently being developed :(

 # ENJOY!